selfrefactor/rambda/.github/README.md

 - head/last - empty array as input will return `undefined`, but `never`
 - assocPath - stop supporting curring of type `(x)(y)(z)`

-- Require explicit output type(s) as it is very hard to pick up the correct type in many cases.
+- For some methods, it is very hard to pick up the correct type in many cases.
+In these cases, explicit output type is expected.

 -- assocPath
 -- dissocPath

+- Stop support string inputs for some methods, since it was hard to correctly type them in TypeScript.

+-- append/prepend

 - Sync with typing of `@types/ramda`: